 Semmel has performed extensively as a soloist with orchestras, recitalist and chamber musician at such prestigious halls as Carnegie Hall, Musikverein Vienna, Konzerthaus Berlin, Beethoven-haus Bonn, Merkin Hall, Steinway Hall, Shriver Hall, Lincoln Center, the Jerusalem Theater, Tel-Aviv Museum and many more.
-First prize winner of several competitions, Semmel has been invited by Sir András Schiff to play recitals at central venues throughout Europe as part of his “Building Bridges” series.
+First prize winner of several competitions, Semmel has been personally invited by Sir András Schiff to play recitals at central venues throughout Europe as part of his “Building Bridges” series.
 She has participated in international festivals such as Ravinia, Music@Menlo, IMS Prussia Cove, IMS Open Chamber Music, Menuhin Festival, Mänttä Piano Festival, Finland and the International Keyboard Institute and Festival, New-York.

 In addition to her busy performance schedule, Semmel is a sought-after pedagogue.
 Her students win top prizes and perform regularly in Israel and abroad.
 She is on the faculty of the Jerusalem Academy of Music and Dance, the Israel Conservatory of Music, Tel-Aviv, and the JAMD Conservatory.
 She has also taught in universities in the US, has given master classes in Israel, Europe and the US, and led workshops at the Juilliard School, New York.
-She serves on the jury of Israel’s top competitions and collaborates frequently with the Jerusalem Music Center as a faculty member of its programs for outstanding young musicians.
+She serves on the jury of Israel’s top competitions and collaborates frequently with the Jerusalem Music Center (president: Murry Perahia) as a faculty member of its programs for outstanding young musicians.